 University of Chicago Police Department: (773) 702-8181 or 1-2-3 from a campus phone

-University of Chicago Medical Center Mitchell Emergency Room (closest hospital to campus) (773) 702-6250, 901 East 58th St.
+University of Chicago Medical Center Mitchell Emergency Room (closest hospital to campus): (773) 702-6250, 901 East 58th St.

-Upon receiving a report of a violation, TTIC will assist the victim in accessing and navigating services that may be available to them.
+Upon receiving a report of a violation, TTIC will assist the survivor in accessing and navigating services that may be available to them.
 These services include campus and community resources for physical and mental health, guidance in the complaint resolution process and legal services to assist in obtaining orders of protection or no-contact orders.

 At the request of the survivor, TTIC will modify academic and working situations to encourage the comfort and safety of the survivor.
 These modifications are available to the survivor upon receipt of a report.
 TTIC will also comply with all no-contact orders and court orders of protection.

 Once TTIC has received a report of a violation of the Sexual Misconduct policy, TTIC will move quickly to investigate.
 All Investigators, TTIC Advisors, Hearing Officials and Appeal Officers involved in the investigation have received trauma-informed training, and are required to behave with confidentiality and fairness.